 *Attendance is limited to 74 (pre-registration will open on July 10th)

 --Less folks = more space for everyone.
 We can have one game per table and keep *fairly* socially distant in a mitigated way.
 Maximum games in the largest room will be 17.
 So we’re really keeping the capacity of the rooms to 1/3 normal.
+(Alba has a total capacity of 275, so using that as a gathering space will still likely keep us under 25% capacity)

 --We may be playing in more than the three rooms in our contract.
 The Rose Hotel has allowed us to dominate that wing and will give us the other sitting rooms for games.
 A couple of those extra rooms have huge 4’ x 10’ tables that we will be able to get two games on.